-Site of First Manned Flight
+Site of First Flights

 On 6th December, 1969, a plaque commemorating the birth of Australian Aviation in Altona was unveiled outside a shop on the corner of Pier Street and Railway Street South.